History 11 - A Political and Social History of the United States I » Summer 2021 » Chapter 5 Quiz

 The "Concessions and Agreement"

-B. outlined the governing structure in New York
+A. outlined the governing structure and land grant policy in New Jersey

-C. outlined the land policy in Pennsylvania
+D. outlined the religious policy in Pennsylvania

 Question #6